 The first issue we encountered related to lack of internal process documentation, which had made the bi-annual code updates ‘take forever’ as one employee put it.
 Working with a BA, our consultant wrote and validated a detailed ICD-10 Update Guide and produced four related Excel templates that automatically create the SQL scripts from the electronic code lists, thus laying the ground to speed up future updates.

-With the mandated change just a few months away, our consultant turned to 3M to plead they provide CGS Grouper v9 on Java v6 – as a one off to buy time – only to find that this temporary fix had been provided two years earlier and there were no second chances.
+With the mandated change just a few months away, our consultant turned to 3M to request CGS Grouper v9 on Java v6 – as a one off to buy time – only to find that this temporary fix had been provided two years earlier and there were no second chances.
 At this point, no one knew how to integrate the two systems.

 Sometimes it takes an outside eye to conceptualise how things could be done differently, to look beyond the BOSS environment for a possible solution, and to ask different questions.
 Our consultant took his problem to the corporation’s internal Java resource.
 Between them they identified that the CGS Grouper was being invoked from a stored procedure within the BOSS Oracle database.
 This meant the CGS Grouper process could be moved to external servers without impacting on other critical systems.
 From there it was easy.